 "We finally got our weather window!
 Capt.
 Jordan and Capt.
 Eric had us hooked up before we even had a full spread out!
 It was pretty much non stop action all day with multiple species.
 We had an absolute blast!
-Great knowledgeable guys, dry, comfortable , capable boat, and we were on the fish!
-The Captains explained everything very well and were also about conservation and keeping our fishing grounds alive for the future.
-We're already planning our next trip!
-Very satisfied customers!" - Len
+Great knowledgeable guys, dry, comfortable , capable boat, and we were on the fish!" - Len

 January 21, 2025